iforeman/AquaTrac/README.md

-# AquaTrack
+# AquaTrac

-AquaTrack is a comprehensive aquarium management system designed to help hobbyists and professionals efficiently manage their aquariums.
+AquaTrac is a comprehensive aquarium management system designed to help hobbyists and professionals efficiently manage their aquariums.

 ## Features